What’s Wrong With My Piano? 8 Common Problems

 1. Stuck or Sticky Keys

-• A Warped Key Slip: It’s also possible that the key slip has become warped.
-This causes friction between the key and the slip, preventing it from returning to its natural position.
+Warped Key Slip: In some cases the key slip (the long piece of wood directly in front of the keys) can become slightly warped.
+This creates friction between the key and the slip, preventing the key from returning smoothly.

 2. Damaged or Dirty Keys